zhuzilin/faster-nougat/README.md

 ## faster-nougat

-Implementation of nougat that focuses on processing one file at a time, currently implements with MLX.
+Implementation of nougat that focuses on processing pdf locally, currently implements with MLX.

 ### benchmark